 Otherwise, if the property you are selling is your main residence and you have lived there for at least five years, you may benefit from a single lifetime allowance of €85,430 on the tax due on the gain.

-There can also be exemptions where land and buildings are transferred into or out of family companies, although there are restrictions as to the length of ownership etc.
+There can also be exemptions where land and buildings are transferred into or out of family companies, although there are restrictions as to length of ownership etc.

 Calculating chargeable gains

-When calculating capital gains on real estate, the purchase and improvement costs may be deducted.
+When calculating capital gains on real estate the purchase and improvement costs may be deducted.
 An ‘indexation’ allowance is given for inflation, based on the Cyprus Consumer Price Index.

 Only gains arising from January 1980 are chargeable.
-You have a choice of using the actual purchase cost upon which to base your capital gains tax calculation, or the value of the property as of January 1980.
+You have a choice of using the actual purchase cost upon which to base your capital gains tax calculation, or the value of the property as at January 1980.

 Cyprus capital gains tax on shares